ayellapragada/devlog/README.md

-> ⚠️ **An Important Note On This Project**
+> 🌱 **A Quick Heads Up**
 >
-> This isn't necessarily a "production ready" tool yet.
+> DevLog is actively used *by me* every day, but it is still early, and still missing features.
-> DevLog is actively used *by me* every day, but it is still evolving, still rough in places, and still missing features.
+> Expect a few rough edges and steady improvements, feedback is very welcome!
 >
 > I've already found a lot of value in having it, but YMMV.